apache/accumulo-website/_docs-2/security/authorizations.md

 ## Configuration

-Accumulo's [Authorizor] is configured by setting {% plink instance.security.authorizer %}.
-The default authorizor is described below.
+Accumulo's [Authorizor] is configured by setting {% plink instance.security.authorizor %}.
+The default authorizor is the {% jlink org.apache.accumulo.server.security.handler.ZKAuthorizor %} which is described below.

 ## Security Labels